ethereumpos/about/README.md

 EthereumPOS.com is geared towards letting developers and merchants accept Ethereum (ETH) on their website or application.
 Using a simple QR code, the purchaser can scan the Ethereum Wallet and pay the expected amount for their purchase to be complete.

+# Why and What
+EthereumPOS is a Point of Sale system for merchants and developers who want to accept Ethereum on their website or application.

 # Payment Process
 Ethereum POS is ment to be simple, and have a KISS principle API so many plugins can be built using HTTP post/get requests.